We are a global strategic cultural intelligence

 Meaning is quickly becoming the most valuable currency of the 21st century.
 We have an abundance of data, but we lack sense.
 We lack perspective.
 Therefore, what we need isn’t more data, but more intelligence to interpret the data we already have in a larger cultural and social context.
 Context is where the real value is – it's not in the data, it's outside of the data looking in.

 We see brands and businesses as the living dynamic ecosystems of cultural meaning.
 Brands are all about meaning.
 They are in the business of meaning exchange.
-We don’t buy brands; we buy what brands represent to us: their personal relevance.
-We consume what they mean.
+People value meaning.
+We don’t buy brands; we buy what they represent.
+We consume what they mean to us: their personal relevance.

 The 21st-century economy is the economy of meaning.
-Managing value today undoubtedly means managing meaning.
-So, starting 2020, learn how to lead with it.
+Managing value today undoubtedly means managing the meaning of brands.
+So, starting 2020, lead with meaning.
 Brands that will take charge and learn how to control their own symbolic meaning will become the masters of their future destiny.

 Welcome to Meaning.Global: The Next Generation Of Strategy.